Electronic timestamping: definition and use

 When to use timestamping

-Timestamping is systematic in modern electronic signatures.
+Timestamping is systematic in modern electronic signature.
 But certain situations require particular attention:

 - Share transfers (transfer date)